Juicy Lemon Honey Butter Chicken

-The idea here is simple.
-Fresh chicken is lightly seasoned and pan-seared until golden, then finished with butter, lemon juice, honey, garlic, and soy sauce for a balance of sweet, savory, and tangy flavor.
+This recipe keeps things simple.
+The chicken is lightly seasoned and seared until golden, then finished in a buttery sauce made with fresh lemon juice, honey, garlic, and a splash of soy sauce for depth.

 Like most simple skillet recipes, the key to success is in the technique.
 A quick sear locks in moisture, while the butter sauce keeps the chicken juicy and flavorful without feeling heavy.